xwal/awesome-stars/topics.md

 ## rust

+- [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 - [TheAlgorithms/Rust](https://github.com/TheAlgorithms/Rust) - All Algorithms implemented in Rust